 Hawaii is full of vibrant local people embracing the Aloha Spirit and preserving Hawaii’s unique culture and traditions.
 With a focus on “traveling authentically,” partner with local organizations for a hula lesson, drum circle and even a traditional Hawaiian cooking class!

 For a truly authentic experience, visit a small village tucked away in a private valley where you fully immerse yourself in the traditional Hawaiian lifestyle and help with the community’s sustainability projects including taro farming and fish pond restoration.
-Contribute to the island’s Ohana lifestyle by volunteering at a local Boys and Girls club in Honolulu and bringing even more smiles to the island paradise!

 4. Endless Adventure Activities